 On that note, you also might be surprised to read that this Dutch milkmaid braid can easily transition into the winter months as well.
 We’re here to tell you that is the ultimate cold-weather braid, and it’s not just because you’re ensuring an extra layer of warmth around your head when the weather dips to freezing temperatures.
 (A hairstyle that doubles as a winter accessory?
 We’re not quite there yet.)
 This style is easy to create using our milkmaid braid tutorial below, so keep reading!
 We all may not be able to escape to the bucolic Swiss Alps this summer, but doggone it, we’re definitely gonna look the part.

 Let’s milk this hipster little braid for all its worth, shall we?
 Read on to learn more about how to milkmaid braid, including our interview expertly trained stylists, Ashley Hambly of The Square Color Salon + Spa who gave us the inside scoop on beautiful chic milkmaid braids styles she created for two of the Square Salon’s clients.
 Trendy, regal, with a touch of floral flair, these milkmaid braids are the epitome of hair goals.
-Ed’s note: They only looks hard.
+Ed’s note: They only look hard.

 Look 1: Basic Milkmaid Braid Tutorial